 PacketCable is based on SIP and IMS, and aims to support a wide variety of clients such as embedded eDOCSIS clients (e.g., telephony devices), non-embedded clients (e.g., dual-mode handsets), and software-based clients.
 Consistent with the IMS, PacketCable clients are termed User Equipment (UE).
-For more information about UEs in PacketCable, please refer to the PacketCable Architecture Framework Technical Report [PKT-ARCH-TR].
+For more information about UEs in PacketCable, please refer to the PacketCable Architecture Framework Technical Report [PKT-ARCH-TR] and the PacketCable Dual-Stack IPv6 Architecture Technical Report [PKT-TR-DS-IP6].